 Platform: Get Noticed in a Noisy World by Michael Hyatt — Hyatt is a well-known blogger.
 This book is all about building a blog that people will (hopefully) actually read.
 It’s shaped what I do here.

-Tools For Websites, Blogging, Writing:
+For Websites, Blogging, & Writing

-WordPress— WordPress is a free blogging platform that I use to run this blog.
+WordPress — WordPress is a free blogging platform that I use to run this blog.
 It takes a bit to learn, but it’s the most robust and versatile platform available.

 Dream Host – An important part of doing work worth doing for many of us is building and maintaining a website so people can find you and know what your work is about.
 I use DreamHost for all of my sites.
 They’re affordable and have great customer service.
 They have a one click install to get WordPress up and running.
 It’s super simple!